keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 After reading this guide you will be able to:
 - add metadata to applications, workloads and tasks in two ways.
-- add those same information also in traces
+- add metadata information to traces

 ## Introduction